Showing posts with label Progressives. Show all posts

 Ms. Dowd points out that she had indeed given proper credit to two other writers and so by her reckoning, she could not have planned to copy from a third.
 Two out of three isn't bad.

 I'd have preferred to hear her say she was working too quickly, or she was distracted when a bird smacked into her office window, or whatever, but that after she used the work of another writer, she simply forgot to credit the author, but had meant to do so.
-I would have bought that, but it isn't what we are asked to believe, which is why this episode is extraordinary.
+I would have bought that, but it isn't what we are asked to believe.

 Maureen Dowd, Wikipedia